acseguin21/ecom_site/GETTING_STARTED.md

-# 🚀 Getting Started with Your Production-Ready Ecommerce Platform
+# 🚀 Getting Started with Alpine Woodworks YYC - Production-Ready Ecommerce Platform

 Congratulations!
-You now have a **professional-grade, production-ready ecommerce platform** that rivals enterprise solutions.
-Here's what we've built and how to use it.
+You now have a **professional-grade, production-ready ecommerce platform** that rivals enterprise solutions, perfectly crafted for Alpine Woodworks YYC! 🏔️✨ Here's what we've built and how to use it.

 ## 🎯 What We've Accomplished